ISO/TC 67: Committee structure

 There are also joint working groups with other Technical Committees such as TC 115, TC 118 and TC 192.
 These are for mechanical equipment such as centrifugal pumps, positive displacement pumps, shaft sealing systems, turbo compressors/expanders, reciprocating compressors, rotary type positive displacement compressors, and gas turbines.

 National committees and working groups shadow the TC 67 subcommittees and provide national input into the standards.
 These groups generally work under the auspices of the national standards bodies.
 These include the British Standards Institute (BSI, UK), Deutsches Institut für Normung (DIN, Germany) and Association Française de Normalisation (AFNOR, France).

 In the UK the TC 67 shadow committee is PSE/17 – Materials and equipment for petroleum, petrochemical and natural gas industries.

 Standards development

 New standards are proposed and developed through the normal ISO procedures (ISO Directives Part 1 and 2).
 Alternatively they can be developed through collaboration between the appropriate TC 67 subcommittee and the International Association of Oil & Gas Producers (IOGP).

 Workscope

 There are currently (January 2021) 225 published ISO standards related to the TC 67 and its subcommittees and working groups.
 There are also 29 ISO standards under development.
 A diagrammatic map listing the TC 67 standards and the locations where they apply has been produced by TC 67.

-The cumulative increase and annual output of standards published by TC 67 since 1994 are illustrated in the following graphs: